TateTaylorOH/Canis-Hysteria/Source/Quest/The Setting Moon.md

 Then the Player will need to go back to the sacrifice and place the Heart of the Wolf into their inventory.
 Upon doing that a wolf spirit will spawn next to the Player and they will need to fight it off.

-One the spirit has been defeated the Player's lycanthropy will be cured.
+One the spirit has been defeated the Player's wild lycanthropy will be cured.

 If the Player accepts Companion lycanthropy while this quest is active, they will fail it.